-- 25.4 With the exception of the races, wet-weather tyres may only be used after the track has been declared wet by the race director, following which wet or dry weather tyres may be used for the remainder of the relevant session. - 25.5 A competitor wishing to replace an already marked unused tyre by another identical unused one must present both tyres to the FIA technical delegate.

-- 25.6 If an FIA approved bar coding is not used on the outer sidewall of each tyre or, at the request of the competitor on both sidewalls, the scrutineers will paint the race number of the driver as well as a letter characterising the Event. - 25.7 The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - 25.8 Tyres may only be inflated with air or nitrogen. - 25.9 All tyres, when under the control of a team, must remain visible within the team's designated garage area at all times.
+- 25.4 With the exception of the races, wet-weather tyres may only be used after the track has been declared wet by the race director, following which wet or dry weather tyres may be used for the remainder of the relevant session. - 25.5 A competitor wishing to replace an already marked unused tyre by another identical unused one must present both tyres to the FIA technical delegate. - 25.6 If an FIA approved bar coding is not used on the outer sidewall of each tyre or, at the request of the competitor on both sidewalls, the scrutineers will paint the race number of the driver as well as a letter characterising the Event. - 25.7 The use of tyres without appropriate identification may result in a grid position penalty or exclusion from the race. - 25.8 Tyres may only be inflated with air or nitrogen. - 25.9 All tyres, when under the control of a team, must remain visible within the team's designated garage area at all times.

-At his absolute discretion, the FIA technical delegate may enforce parc fermé conditions on tyres at any time, where this is deemed necessary details will be published by the stewards of the meeting.
+At his absolute discretion, the FIA technical delegate will enforce parc fermé conditions on tyres at any time.